bitcointroy/macro-registry/procedure.md

 N1: the currency is are based on the promise of investment returns, in particular rewards for sales in hierarchical fashion
 N2: inflammatory or hateful content

-A disapproved listing does not mean a violation of criteria.
+A disapproved listing does not imply a violation of criteria.